 - 100 ml (1/2 cup) milk

 - 100 ml (1/2 cup) red or white wine

 - 540g (14 oz) puréed tomatoes

-The recipe is time-consuming but not really all that difficult: you begin, as with so many sauces, with a soffritto of finely chopped onion, celery, carrot (one each) and pancetta (a small piece, perhaps 100g) sautéed very gently in olive oil and butter until soft and sweet.
-Take your time as this step as developing the full flavor of the soffritto is critically important to the ulitmate success of the dish.
+You begin, as with so many sauces, with a soffritto: Finely chop the onion, celery, carrot and pancetta together (you can use of food processor if you like but use the pulse function and make sure not to go too fine).
+Sauté these chopped ingredients very gently in olive oil and butter until soft and sweet.
+Take your time as this step as developing the full flavor of the soffritto is critically important to the ultimate success of the dish.